AdamHazel/ShiftHappens/README.md

 Lasse Bjerkholt Olsen

 ## Reflections
 This was our first group project at UiA.
 Using Git as a version control system, getting used to using new tools (such as Qt) were challenging but fun.
 In hindsight, we would aim for better file structuring and a clearer architecture.
+We were also unsure whether each dialog that was created in Qt should be mapped on the class diagram.
+We decided to do this with risk of overcomplicating what the diagram actually communicates.